-Our officers and directors and affiliates own approximately 80.1% of our outstanding common shares.
-Such concentrated control of our company may adversely affect the value of our common shares.
+Our officers and directors and affiliates own approximately 79.8% of our outstanding common shares.
+Such concentrated control of the Company may adversely affect the value of our common shares.
 If you acquire our common shares, you may have no effective voice in our management.
 Sales by our insiders or affiliates, along with any other market transactions, could affect the value of our common shares.